 6. Biltmore Village: Located across from the entrance to Biltmore Estate, Biltmore Village is another great area to stroll from shop to shop.
 Find several galleries here, including the sprawling New Morning Gallery.
-Another favorite gallery there is Bella Vista.
-Many businesses are housed in historic cottages and buildings.
+Most businesses are housed in historic cottages and buildings.
 Tree-lined streets, brick sidewalks and classic architecture (including the Cathedral of All Souls) make the area a delight to explore.
 Read more about Biltmore Village.

 7. Architecture: If you are a lover of architecture, Asheville is a must see.
 In addition to the elaborate Biltmore Estate, the famed Grove Park Inn, and many grand historic homes, downtown Asheville has an amazing mix of architecture with buildings and monuments designed by famous architects.
 Among the highlights are the Basilica of St. Lawrence, the Grove Arcade Public Market, and Ellington’s Art Deco City Hall.
 A great way to enjoy Asheville's downtown architecture is via the Urban Trail.